SuperbTUM/kmeans-pycuda/Readme.md

 ## Introduction

 This is my graduation project.
 The goal of this individual work is to design and implement a general acceleration algorithm for k-means clustering with the assistance of GPU.
-The work is a algorithm that integrates global discriminator, cuBLAS matrix multiplication, ThrsutRTC, and basic feature engineering (PCA).
+The work is an algorithm that integrates global discriminator, cuBLAS matrix multiplication, ThrsutRTC, and basic feature engineering (PCA).
 To test the algorithm, I set traditional k-means algorithm (Lloyd, 1982) as well as [triangle inequality algorithm](https://www.aaai.org/Papers/ICML/2003/ICML03-022.pdf) (Elkan, 2006) as references.
 I leveraged Adjust Rand Index and Adjust Normalization Index as target functions and linear speedup as speed evaluation function.

 Once we have the methodology, we need to write a demo to test it quantitatively.
 The following table shows basic information of the dataset for experiment.
 The URL for dataset download is: https://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html